Recommended Product Management and Product Marketing Books

 Eric Ries introduces the idea of the minimum viable product (MVP) as an approach for startups to learn quickly and evolve their business model before it’s too late.

 Innovation Games: Creating Breakthrough Products Through Collaborative Play

-Luke Hohmann brings us a great instruction manual on how to use games with your customers to uncover their needs and wants or as the books says – “creating breakthrough products through collaborative play”.
+Luke Hohmann brings us a great instruction manual on how to use games with your customers to uncover their needs and wants or, as the book says, “creating breakthrough products through collaborative play”.

 An excellent book aimed at software product teams.
-Marty Cagan draws on his wide experience to give practical advice on prototyping, designing minimal products and measuring success.
+Marty Cagan draws on his extensive experience to give practical advice on prototyping, designing minimal products and measuring success.

 Priceless: The Myth of Fair Value (and How to Take Advantage of it)